 There are partial workarounds, but you are not going to like them.
 Here’s why.

-While Selenium is considered by many programmers to have an attractive programming model and architecture, UIA and MSAA are both very complex, and unfortunately do not cover all types of desktop applications.
+While Selenium is considered by many programmers to have an attractive programming model and architecture, UIA and MSAA are both very complex, and they don't cover all types of desktop applications.

 Here are a couple of links, with descriptions from the respective authors:

-Unfortunately, all these (and more) attempts at creating workarounds so that “Selenium-like code” can be used to automate desktop applications are either abandoned open source projects or narrowly targeted at specific use cases.
+All these (and more) attempts at creating workarounds so that “Selenium-like code” can be used to automate desktop applications are either abandoned open source projects or narrowly targeted at specific use cases.

 You’ll most likely have to write a lot of extension code on top of it, to make it fit with the application(s) you are looking to automate.
 However, there is another way.

 Leapwork is powered by native object inspection that works for desktop applications based on all major frameworks.
 Test cases are built as flowcharts with building blocks, and you simply click UI elements to capture and define operations and flow.